 One of the worst implications of unreliable test suites is that it is often impossible to notice newly introduced intermittent failures.
 When you have a test suite you can trust, it quickly becomes obvious when a new source of intermittent failures creeps in, even if it causes the test suite to fail only occasionally.

-With Software Failure Replay part of your CI or test automation framework, regressions are quickly spotted, and the bad code can quickly be rooted out.
+With time travel debugging as part of your CI or test automation framework, regressions are quickly spotted, and the bad code can quickly be rooted out.